sumimakito/Awesome-qr.js/README.md

 Take a look at [Vue-qr by Binaryify](https://github.com/Binaryify/vue-qr).

 ### Would you like to buy me a cup of cappuccino? 要请我喝一杯卡布奇诺吗？

+If you really like Awesome-qr.js, please consider making a donation to support me.
+Thanks!

+Search **"sumimakito"** on Alipay, or click the links below.

 PayPal | Alipay
 ----|----
 [PayPal](https://www.paypal.me/makito) | [Alipay](https://qr.alipay.com/a6x02021re1jk4ftcymlw79)